New German government to focus on enhanced mobility and transport concepts | DW | 23.09.2021

 With all major German carmakers now focused on electrifying their brands, the trend toward e-mobility seems irreversible.
 The Greens are pushing for only allowing the sale of zero-emission cars after 2030, a decision which would spell the demise of the combustion engine.

-All mainstream parties are ready to grant continuing and large-scale financial support for battery development and production at home, while a further boost toward cleaner individual transport is expected from Tesla's new Gigafactory outside Berlin, which is be operational at the end of the year and is eventually expected to produce about half a million fully electric cars annually.
+All mainstream parties are ready to grant continuing and large-scale financial support for battery development and production at home.
+A further boost toward cleaner individual transport is expected from Tesla's new Gigafactory outside Berlin, which is be operational at the end of the year and is eventually expected to produce about half a million fully electric cars per year.

 The development of hydrogen-powered vehicles is not seen as a priority among the parties.

 Right now, some 48 million cars — and counting — are registered in Germany.
-They may become increasingly environmentally friendly, but that won't resolve the problem of urban areas choking from traffic congestion.
+They may become increasingly environmentally friendly, but that won't solve the problem of urban areas choking from traffic congestion.

 The only solution can be to reduce the number of cars in use, partly by expanding car-sharing services.
 For many an even better solution would be improving public transport in both urban and rural areas.

-Here too, the Greens present the most radical reforms with a focus on making train rides a much better alternative.
-Billions more are already earmarked for improving German railway operator Deutsche Bahn's services while at the same time strengthening the role of regional competitors, especially in underserved rural areas.
+Here, too, the Greens are presenting the most radical reforms, with a focus on making train rides a much better alternative.
+Billions more are already earmarked for improving the services of German railway operator Deutsche Bahn while at the same time strengthening the role of regional competitors, especially in underserved rural areas.

 At the moment, Deutsche Bahn operates over 33,000 kilometers (20,000 miles) of railroad tracks, and that network is to be expanded.
 It's already clear, though, that modernization and expansion plans will take more time than previously envisaged, given that some 600 kilometers of tracks and many bridges were destroyed by the recent flooding and will need major repairs as quickly as possible.